 After understanding the various advantages of glass box testing it is vital for testers to be aware of it drawbacks or disadvantages, which can impact the performance, quality, or any other important feature of the software.
 Hence, here are few disadvantages of glass box testing, which will help testers make informed decision.

-Difference between Glass Box Testing & White Box Testing:
+Difference between Glass Box Testing and White Box Testing:

 Glass box testing and white box testing are two types of software testing methodologies, which are usually confused by people across the world.
 Though, both of them test the internal structure of the program, their objective testing is different from each other.
 Therefore, to avoid such a confusion among these two types of software testing techniques, here is a comparison of the two.

-- Advantages: White box can be commenced during the early stages of STCL and is more thorough as it covers more paths of the program, while glass box testing overcomes the limitations of both black box and white box testing and offer various advantages mentioned above.
+Advantages: White box can be commenced during the early stages of Software Testing Life Cycle(STLC) and is more thorough as it covers more paths of the program, while glass box testing overcomes the limitations of both black box and white box testing and offer various advantages mentioned above.